 An experienced racer in his own right, Jeff Read joined as part of the Fantasy Junction staff in 2009.
 With a background in management and motorsports, Jeff understands the automotive process and looks after operational duties ranging from light mechanical corrections to assisting with vehicle delivery and collection.
 Jeff has been part of the Fantasy Junction Endurance Race Team for over two decades, and has been involved with special interest cars since he was a young boy.

 Like many of the FJ team members, Geoff was born into a motoring enthusiast family.
 His father was a high-ranking official with the SCCA, which meant his early experience was from the officiating side of motorsports events.
-In the early 2000's Geoff worked as an automotive mechanic and flagger at Thunderhill Raceway before starting his own business in 2006 organizing and promoting drifting events which reached their peak in the 2010-2012 seasons when his event series became an affiliate of Formula Drift and began awarding professional drifting licenses.
+In the early 2000's Geoff worked as an automotive mechanic and flagger at Thunderhill Raceway before starting his own business in 2006 organizing and promoting a drifting event series which later became a Formula DRIFT ProAM affiliate.
 In 2016 Geoff became the race director of our favorite vintage racing organization, Classic Sports Racing Group (CSRG) where he has been deeply immersed in vintage car culture to this day.
 Concurrently with his position at CSRG, Geoff joined the management team at Thunderhill Raceway Park in 2018 and was responsible for renting Thunderhill's 5 different motorsports venues until his retirement from the race track business in 2021 and subsequent transition to the Fantasy Junction team.
 Geoff is responsible for the off-site photos and driving videos you see in our listings, posting to our social media accounts, serving as one of our seller liaisons, and you can sometimes catch him in the showroom answering questions.
-Geoff loves animals, especially dogs, and enjoys motorcycling, hiking, tropical plants, driving race cars, cooking, and tinkering in his home shop.
-As of mid-2022 Geoff and his wife Katherine are excitedly expecting their first child.
+Geoff loves animals, especially dogs, and enjoys motorcycling, cooking, driving race cars, and tinkering in his home shop.